DorelRoata/ChromeExtension/README.md

 A powerful tool that combines a Python Flask backend with a Chrome extension to automatically scrape and update pricing data from multiple industrial suppliers.

+## What's New

+- Robust Chrome detection across Windows/macOS/Linux; falls back gracefully if Chrome isn’t found.
+- Excel typing fixes: ACI saved as numeric when digits-only, dates stored as real dates, prices parsed to numbers, and consistent number formats applied.
+- Vendor parsing cleanup for Grainger, McMaster‑Carr, Festo, and Zoro to normalize unit/qty/price.
+- Batch update refinements: vendor-aware part matching (skip strict match for McMaster), tolerant unit checks, and hyphen rule limited to McMaster only.
+- Extension reliability: background proxies all requests to `127.0.0.1`; “success” only when the app accepts the payload; popup clarifies server is optional.
+- Stability: explicit bind to `127.0.0.1`, private‑network CORS header, and minor cleanup.
+- Executable naming unified: app binary is `AdvantageScraper.exe` (formerly `PriceScraper.exe`).

 ## New Features

 ### Add New ACI Numbers